michaelmsonne/AzureDevOpsBackupTool/README.md

 - --help, /h or /?: Show the help menu
 - --info or /about: Show the about menu

+## Task scheduler (Windows)

+The AzureDevOpsBackup.exe tool can be run via Task Scheduler in Windows.
+This way, you can schedule the backup to run at specific intervals, ensuring that your Azure DevOps repositories are backed up regularly.

+The setup for that to work (via my testing and useing over long time) is to create a new task in Task Scheduler with the following settings:

+- **General:**
+  - **Name**: Azure DevOps Backup or similar
+  - **Description**: Backup of Azure DevOps repositories or similar
+  - **User account**: Select a user account with the necessary permissions to run the backup job and to wite to the application path (for logs)
+  - **Security options**: Run whether user is logged on or not
+  - **Security options**: Run with highest privileges
+  - **Trigger**: Set the desired schedule for the backup job (e.g., daily, weekly, etc.)
+  - **Action**: Start a program
+	- **Program/script**: Path to the AzureDevOpsBackup.exe executable
+	- **Add arguments**: Add the necessary command-line arguments for the backup job
+	- **Start in**: Path to the folder containing the AzureDevOpsBackup.exe executable

+	**Sample**:
+	- **Program/script**: `D:\AzureDevOpsBackup\AzureDevOpsBackup.exe`
+	- **Add arguments**: `--token "xxxxxx" --org "YourOrg" --backup "D:\Backup\Azure DevOps" --server "domain-com.mail.protection.outlook.com" --port "25" --from "azure-devops-backup@domain.com" --to "AZ-DL-AzureDevOpsBackupReports@domain.com" --unzip --cleanup --daystokeepbackup 180`
+	- **Start in**: `D:\AzureDevOpsBackup`

 ## Logs

 Logs for backup jobs is keept in the **.\Log** folder for **30 days** beside **AzureDevOpsBackup.exe**.